bakkbone/bakkbone-florist-companion/README.md

 * Add "Recipient Phone" field as a required field
 * Delivery address not requested at checkout if order method is pickup
 * Add "Card Message" as a required field, and limit the maximum length of a message
+* Option to require confirmation of email at checkout for logged-out users
+* Option to disable the "Order Comments" freetext field at checkout

 ### Delivery Dates